Valdas Tutkus

-Lieutenant General Valdas Tutkus (born 27 December 1960) is a former Chief of Defence of Lithuania.
-He served in this position from 30 June 2004 to 3 July 2009.
+Lieutenant General Valdas Tutkus (born 27 December 1960) is a Lithuanian former military officer and politician.
+He served as the Chief of Defence of the Republic of Lithuania from 2004 until 2009, having previously served as an Armed Forces Commander from 2001 to 2004.

 Biography

 From 1978 to 1982, he studied at the Tashkent Higher All-Arms Command School.
 After 1982, he became a platoon commander. and in 1983 was sent to Afghanistan as part of units of the Turkestan Military District's 40th Army.
 From 1988 to 1991, he studied at the Frunze Military Academy in Moscow.
 By 1991, Tutkus withdrew from the Soviet Armed Forces and became a founding member of the modern Lithuanian Armed Forces.